oracle/graalpython/docs/user/README.md

 You can use GraalPy with GraalVM JDK, Oracle JDK, or OpenJDK.
 You can easily add GraalPy to your Java application using Maven or Gradle build tools as shown below.
+Other build systems (Ant, Make, CMake, ...) can also be used with a bit more manual work.

 ## Maven